Eurofighter Typhoon: Origins

 In 1979, MBB and British Aerospace (BAe) presented a formal proposal to their respective governments for a collaboration, to be known as the European Collaborative Fighter, or European Combat Fighter (ECF).
 In October 1979, French firm Dassault joined the ECF project.
 It was at this stage of development the Eurofighter name was first attached to the aircraft.
 However, the development of three separate prototypes continued: MBB continued to refine its TKF-90 concept, and Dassault produced a design known as the ACX.

 In the meantime, while the P.96 would have met the original UK specification, it had been cancelled because it was considered to offer little potential for future upgrades and redevelopment.
 In addition, there was a feeling within the UK aircraft industry that the P.96 would have been too similar to the McDonnell Douglas F/A-18 Hornet, which was then known to be at an advanced stage of development.
 The P.96 would not have been available until long after the Hornet, which would therefore likely have met and closed off most potential export markets for the P.96.

-BAe then produced two new proposals: the P.106B, a single-engined lightweight fighter, superficially resembling the JAS 39 Gripen, and the twin-engine P.110.
-The RAF rejected the P.106 concept on the grounds it had "half the effectiveness of the two-engined aircraft at two-thirds of the cost".
+BAe then produced two new proposals: the P.106B, a single-engined lightweight fighter, superficially resembling the future Saab JAS 39 Gripen and the twin-engine P.110.
+The RAF rejected the P.106 concept on the grounds it had "half the effectiveness of the two-engined aircraft at two-thirds of the cost."

-The ECF project collapsed in 1981 for several reasons, including differing requirements, Dassault's insistence on "design leadership" and the British preference for a new version of the RB199 to power the aircraft versus the French preference for the new Snecma M88.
+The ECF project collapsed in 1981 for several reasons, including differing requirements, Dassault's insistence on "design leadership," and the British preference for a new version of the RB199 to power the aircraft versus the French preference for the new Snecma M88.

 Consequently, the Panavia partners (MBB, BAe and Aeritalia) launched the Agile Combat Aircraft (ACA) programme in April 1982.
-BAe designers agreed with the overall configuration of the proposed MBB TKF-90, although they rejected some of its more ambitious features such as engine vectoring nozzles and vented trailing edge controls – a form of boundary layer control.
-The ACA, like the BAe P.110, had a cranked delta wing, canards and a twin tail.
+BAe designers agreed with the overall configuration of the proposed MBB TKF-90, although they rejected some of its more ambitious features such as engine vectoring nozzles and vented trailing edge controls—a form of boundary layer control.
+The ACA, like the BAe P.110, had a cranked delta wing, canards, and a twin tail.
 One major external difference was the replacement of the side-mounted engine intakes with a chin intake.
 The ACA was to be powered by a modified version of the RB199.
 The German and Italian governments withdrew funding, and the UK Ministry of Defence (MoD) agreed to fund 50% of the cost with the remaining 50% to be provided by industry.
-MBB and Aeritalia signed up and it was agreed that the aircraft would be produced at two sites: BAe Warton and a MBB factory in Germany.
+MBB and Aeritalia signed up and it was agreed that the aircraft would be produced at two sites: BAe Warton and an MBB factory in Germany.
 In May 1983, BAe announced a contract with the MoD for the development and production of an ACA demonstrator, the Experimental Aircraft Programme.